WLenhard/cNORM/cran-comments.md

 ## Resubmission
-This is a medium release of an existing package.
+This is a minor release of an existing package.
 In this version I have:

-*    fixed bugs
+*    fixed bugs in computeWeights function
-*    added method for visual comparison of models
-*    added resampling for robust model coefficient estimation
+*    revised cnorm.betabinomial to handle large scales
 *    updated vignettes

 ## Test environments
-* local WIN10, 64Bit install, R 4.4.1
+* local WIN10, 64Bit install, R 4.5.
 * winbuilder win release, win old release, win development and mac release
-* rhub2 win, mac, mac-arm64, ubuntu-latest, ubuntu-release

 ## R CMD check results